1. Normalize the Subversion File System

 Once that was done, we had the following standard Subversion repository in place:

-In the examples above we are using TortoiseSVN to do the renames and to display the folder structure.
+In the examples above we used TortoiseSVN to do the renames and to display the folder structure.
 You can use any SVN client of your choice.

 2. Clone the Git Repository from Subversion

 Once you have the SVN repository in the correct layout, the next thing to do is use the Git Clone option to clone from an SVN repository.
-In this example below, we are using the TortoiseGit tool to perform the Git Clone:
+The screenshot example below is shown using TortoiseGit to perform the Git Clone:

 git svn clone [SVN repo URL] --no-metadata -A authors-transform.txt --stdlayout ~/temp